h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ### PSK Requirements

 Reuse of a PSK in multiple versions of TLS (e.g., TLS 1.2 and TLS 1.3) is considered unsafe ({{RFC8446, Section E.7}}).
 Where TLS 1.3 binds the PSK to a particular key derivation function, TLS 1.2 does not.
 This binding means that it is possible to use the same PSK in different hashes, leading to the potential for attacking the PSK by comparing the hash outputs.
 While there are no known insecurities, these uses are not known to be secure, and should therefore be avoided.

-It may be tempting for servers to implement a "trust on first use" (TOFU) policy with respect to clients.
-Such behavior is NOT RECOMMENDED.
-When servers receive a connection from an unknown client, they SHOULD log the PSK identity, source IP address, and any other information which may be relevant.
-An administrator can then later look at the logs and determine the appropriate action to take.
+For this reason, an implementation MUST NOT use the same PSK for TLS 1.3 and for earlier versions of TLS.
+The exact manner in which this requirement is enforced is implementation-specific.
+One possibility is to have two different PSKs.
+Another possibility is to forbid the use of TLS versions less than TLS 1.3

 {{RFC9258}} adds a key derivation function (KDF) to the import interface of (D)TLS 1.3, which binds the externally provided PSK to the protocol version.
 That process is preferred to any TOFU mechanism.
 In particular, that document: